Japanese sushi tips

 Rather than throw the rice out, it was now eaten along with the fish.
 Additionally, the fermentation process was shortened so the fish although still safe to eat, was a little on the raw side.
 Because the fermentation process was shortened, the Sushi had a slightly sour taste, which people loved.
 As people began experimenting, they discovered that by making the rice with a little vinegar the same sour taste was produced and better yet, the fermentation time was dramatically reduced to one or two days.

 The popularity of Sushi is greater now than ever.
 People are much more health-conscious and enjoy the fact that Sushi is low fat, loaded with nutrients, and easy and quick to make.
 For instance, a typical serving of Sushi consists of 8 to 10 pieces, which is around 350 to 400 calories.
 Because of the fish, Sushi is high in protein and an excellent source of Omega 3 fatty acids.
 From the seaweed used in Sushi along with rice, this food is also rich in iodine and complex carbohydrates.

-What began as a means of preserving fish has turned into a multi-billion dollar industry with thousands upon thousands of Sushi restaurants dotting the country.
+What began as a means of preserving fish has turned into a multi-billion-dollar industry with thousands upon thousands of Sushi restaurants dotting the country.
 If you have never eaten Sushi, you will probably be surprised at how delicious it is.
 Sushi has a nice, light taste that will leave you surprised and satisfied at the subtle flavors it gives off.